rankmath/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.107 [Jan 25, 2023] =
+= 1.0.121 [Aug 09, 2023] =
-- Improved: [TOC Block](https://rankmath.com/kb/table-of-contents-block/) can now recognize the headings added to [FAQ](https://rankmath.com/kb/faq-schema-block/) & [HowTo](https://rankmath.com/blog/howto-schema/) Blocks
+- Added: [New filter](https://rankmath.com/kb/filters-hooks-api-developer/#modify-sitemap-index-slug) to change the sitemap_index.xml slug
+- Improved: Query to retrieve score on [Site Analytics page](https://rankmath.com/kb/analytics/#site-analytics)
-- Fixed: PHP error related to [Analytics](https://rankmath.com/kb/analytics) on WordPress 6.0
+- Fixed: PHP error in the [Version Control](https://rankmath.com/kb/rank-math-status-and-tools/#version-control) on sites using Themify Updater plugin
-- Fixed: [Sorting option](https://rankmath.com/kb/analytics/#data-sorting) was not working in Analytics tables
-- Fixed: [Rank Tracker graph](https://rankmath.com/kb/analytics/#rank-tracker) was not showing correctly on RTL websites
+- Fixed: [Keywords](https://rankmath.com/kb/analytics/#keywords) tab in Analytics was not showing data on some setups due to the nested SELECT queries
-- Fixed: PHP error on some setups when the [Content AI](https://rankmath.com/content-ai/) module is active
+- Fixed: PHP error in the [Error log section](https://rankmath.com/kb/rank-math-status-and-tools/#error-log) on some setups
-- Fixed: Missing term names in the [HTML Sitemap](https://rankmath.com/kb/html-sitemap/)

-= 1.0.107.1 [Jan 25, 2023] =
-- Fixed: Version number

-= 1.0.107.2 [Jan 26, 2023] =
-- Fixed: TOC Block was not detecting the headings added in FAQ & HowTo blocks when core headings were present in the content
+- Fixed: HowTo block was not showing the [Step image](https://rankmath.com/blog/howto-schema/#adding-steps) when the [Step description](https://rankmath.com/blog/howto-schema/#step-description) was not added

-= 1.0.107.3 [Jan 30, 2023] =
-- Improved: Strengthened the security of the plugin.
-Thanks to PatchStack(link) for revealing it responsibly
-- Fixed: After importing the data from Yoast, the `%%searchphrase%%` variable was not getting converted to the Rank Math's `%search_query%`
-- Fixed: [Focus Keyword in Title test](https://rankmath.com/kb/score-100-in-tests/#focus-keyword-in-the-seo-title-primary-focus-keyword-only) was not working well when `&` was used in the SERP Title
-- Fixed: [Book schema](https://rankmath.com/kb/book-schema/#date-published) was showing incorrect published date on the frontend
+- Fixed: PHP error on some setups in Dashboard Widget

 Full changelog can be found here - **[Rank Math changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**